Skip to content

 For Canvas

-Seed groups in Canvas work similarly to that of any triggered campaign.
-Braze automatically detects all steps that contain an email message and will send to these when your user first reaches that particular email step.
+Seed groups in Canvas work similarly to any triggered campaign.
+Braze automatically detects all steps that contain an email message and sends to these when your user first reaches that particular email step.

-If an email step was updated after the Seed Group was mailed, the option to only send to updated steps, all steps, or turn off seeds will be presented.
+If an email step was updated after the Seed Group was mailed, Braze presents the option to only send to updated steps, all steps, or turn off seeds.

 New Stuff!